mosaikon-1

 Roberto Nardi (center) with MOSAIKON training participants at CCA headquarters outside Rome

-I caught up with Dr. Nardi recently on the occasion of the 12th triennial conference of ICCM in Sardinia to discuss the training he has organized with Getty support, as well as a recent gathering of MOSAIKON alumni that provided some perspective on how the initiative has begun to impact professionals from the region.
+I caught up with Dr. Nardi recently on the occasion of the 12th triennial conference of ICCM in Sardinia to discuss about the training he has organized with Getty support, as well as a recent gathering of MOSAIKON alumni that provided some perspective on how the initiative has begun to impact professionals from the region.

 Katie Underwood: Why don’t we start with an overview of the training effort you’ve led at the Centro di Conservazione Archeologica (CCA).

-Roberto Nardi: The Mosaic Conservation Course (MCC), as we call it at CCA, is a six-year training effort to reinforce capacity for preserving ancient mosaics in the Mediterranean.
+Roberto Nardi: The Mosaic Conservation Course (MCC) as we call it at CCA is a six-year training effort to reinforce capacity for preserving ancient mosaics in the Mediterranean.
 Our goal is to foster a new generation of conservators, instructors, and laboratory directors who can work as a team at a regional level to tackle the complex issues linked to mosaic conservation.
 Currently we are in the process of implementing the second step of this training program funded by the Getty Foundation, with a focus on professionals in Syria, Jordan, Tunisia, and Libya.

-KU: Challenging places to work to say the least, given recent events in the region.
+Challenging places to work to say the least, given recent events in the region.
 How have you managed to implement training in the midst of great turmoil?

-RN: When we designed the Mosaic Conservation Course, we initially thought we would conduct workshops in the participants’ home countries by conserving mosaics under their care, the first being a workshop in Damascus.
+When we designed the Mosaic Conservation Course, we initially thought we would conduct workshops in the participants’ home countries by conserving mosaics under their care, the first being a workshop in Damascus.
 But when conflict intensified, we revised our plans and offered training at CCA’s headquarters about an hour’s drive from Rome.
 As it turns out, this approach has been terrific in terms of building a professional community and fostering a spirit of collaboration where participants can work together without some of the distractions of home.
 Since this is one of the goals of MOSAIKON, we’ve continued to host training at CCA.

-KU: Speaking of building community, I understand that one of the ways you’ve done this is staying in touch with program alumni.
+Speaking of building community, I understand that one of the ways you’ve done this is staying in touch with program alumni.

 Participants in the recent MOSAIKON alumni meeting in Alghero.
 Photo courtesy CCA-Roma

-KU: Did any common themes emerge from their presentations?
+Did any common themes emerge from their presentations?

-RN: Many touched on the importance of adequate documentation during and before conservation treatments, research on alternative backing supports to provide structural protection for lifted mosaics, and the damage caused to mosaics by past interventions that used inappropriate materials, as well as the damage resulting from current conflicts within the region.
+Many touched on the importance of adequate documentation during and before conservation treatments, research on alternative backing supports to provide structural protection for lifted mosaics, and the damage caused to mosaics by past interventions that used inappropriate materials, as well as the damage resulting from current conflicts within the region.

-KU: So I gather that Mosaic Conservation Course participants have been able to put the skills they acquired to use after they returned home.
+So I gather that Mosaic Conservation Course participants have been able to put the skills they acquired to use after they returned home.

 Participants in the 2011–13 MOSAIKON training course organized by CCA conserve damaged mosaics on the façade of the Umayyad Mosque in Damascus, Syria.
 Photo © DGAM Syria